 His trademark cry was “WINDOWS” instructing the class monitor to open the windows on his arrival, as if to blow away complacency or the odour of youth.

 In 1989 I was in charge of the interim assessments of the MA Narrative students at Brighton University with Quentin Blake as an external examiner.
 Treating myself to highly personal aside, I walked across the room and murmured, “WINDOWS” with characteristic rise and fall as an echo of the intrusive sadist himself.
 Quentin looked at me.
 “Ah Mister Lister, eh?”
 How did he know?
-His partner, John Yeoman had been an English master at Watford and had retold the story of that clarion cry and the highly individual way of seizing the group attention.
+His school friend and collaborator, John Yeoman had been an English master at Watford and had retold the story of that clarion cry and the highly individual way of seizing the group attention.
 Fanny Lister would have been confronted, even arrested today, and there must be many such as I who strained every nerve to avoid a beating, yet cannot claim it gave them any sense of discipline or dedication.
 It taught me to use my imagination to mentally concoct subtle punishments and come-uppances for those who I despised.

 I am often accused of nursing perpetual grudges at minor slights.
 When I was approached later to be an Old Fullerian, merely an income generating device, or when my later academic accomplishments reached their ears, it was the memory of Mister Lister that intervened, raising his plimsoll in the air and throwing back the casement.
 I just wouldn’t give him the pleasure, in his starved retirement, with ill-fitting dentures, of thinking that I had finally made it because of his efforts at concentrating my mind.